Masking: A Coping Strategy in Neurodivergence

 Coping Strategy

 For many neurodivergent individuals, masking becomes a coping strategy to manage the overwhelming demands of daily life in a neurotypical world.
-It allows you to function in environments that might otherwise be intolerable, but at the cost of your emotional and psychological well-being.
+It allows one to function in environments that might otherwise be intolerable but at the cost of one's emotional and psychological well-being.

 Effects of Masking on Mental Health